-A family event: Nephew had got engaged; he held a party in his flat.
+A family event my nephew had got engaged.
+He held a party at his apartment.
 We were all invited.

-Husband and I collected Bella.
-We told her to behave.
+Husband and I collected Laura.
+We told her to behave with her consumption of alcohol.
 We parked the car near to Nephew’s flat and walked to his door carrying gifts.
-I walked behind Bella.
-She was wearing a fur coat, and high heels.
+I walked behind Laura.
+She was wearing a fur coat and high heels.
 It pained my heart to see how skinny her legs had become, with sores on her ankles from wearing too tight ankle straps.

-Bella had gone on a date, the night before with a suitable prospect.
+The night before, Laura had gone on with a suitable prospect.
 I asked her how the date went.
-‘Okay, but I don’t think I’ll be seeing him again,’ she said.
+‘Okay, but I don’t think I’ll be seeing him again.’